 International Conference “Migrants and refugees Integration in the 21st Century”

-Venue: Institute for Social Policy of the Higher School of Economics
+Institute for Social Policy, National Research University Higher School of Economics

 Migration and displacement have been described as global megatrends of the 21st Century.
 On the one hand, economic migration is seen as one of the key factors in the economic, social and cultural development of the countries hosting large flows of migrants as well as the countries of migrants’ origin.
 On the other, conflicts, political upheavals and disasters, as well as climate change, poverty and development projects cause the unprecedent number of people to leave their homes.
 Successful integration of migrants into the host society allows maximizing the contribution of migrants to the development of both the countries in which they live and work, and their home countries.
 Where willing repatriation of a displaced person is not a feasible option integrating into the society of asylum is the only solution.
 Yet, social integration is not only beneficial but demanding for both the host society and the migrant.